OpenGVLab/DragGAN/README.md

 :star2: **Updates**

 This project is now a sub-project of [InternGPT](https://github.com/OpenGVLab/InternGPT) for interactive image editing.
-Future updates of more cool tools beyond DragGAN, e.g, interactive inpainting with bouding box, would be added in [InternGPT](https://github.com/OpenGVLab/InternGPT).
+Future updates of more cool tools beyond DragGAN would be added in [InternGPT](https://github.com/OpenGVLab/InternGPT).

 - [ ] Tweak performance.
 - [ ] Automatically determining the number of iterations.